linode/docs/docs/development/nodejs/use-selenium-grid-for-parallel-testing.md

 - For larger projects, running a lengthy test suite in series can be time consuming.
 By running the test suite across a grid consisting of multiple servers, it is possible to distribute the tests across multiple nodes and significantly increase the performance of the testing process.

-This guide will show how to set up a simple Selenium grid consisting of a hub and two nodes, all on separate Linodes.
+This guide shows how to set up a simple Selenium grid consisting of a hub and two nodes, all on  separate Linodes.
 A simple test script will then be used to demonstrate running tests against different versions of Firefox.

 ## Prepare Grid Linodes

-You will need to install Java and other dependencies on each Linode that will be part of the Selenium grid.
-This guide will use three Linodes for this purpose, but you can also run all of the nodes from the same Linode if you prefer.
+Install Java and other dependencies on each Linode that will be part of the Selenium grid.
+This guide uses three Linodes for this purpose, but you can also run all of the nodes from the same Linode if you prefer.
 Throughout this guide, these Linodes will be referred to as `hub`, `node-1`, and `node-2`.

 ### Install Java